JupiterOne/sdk/docs/integrations/development.md

 ##### Step status codes

-For steps: `success` - the step has successfully completed without any errors occurring `failure` - an error has occurred and it is possible that we have a partial dataset `partial_success_from_dependency_failure` - the step has successfully completed but a dependent step was found in the `failure` or `partial_success_from_dependency_failure`, meaning it is possible that a failure
+For steps: `success` - the step has successfully completed without any errors occurring `failure` - an error has occurred, and it is possible that we have a partial dataset `partial_success_from_dependency_failure` - the step has successfully completed but a dependent step was found in the `failure` or `partial_success_from_dependency_failure`, meaning it is possible that a failure